shibaone/shibadrop/docs/ShibaDropTokenDeployment.md

 `ERC721ShibaDrop` contains only an Owner role (assigned to the deployer of the contract) that has authorization for all methods.

-1. Deploy `src/ERC721ShibaDrop.sol` with constructor args `string name, string symbol, address[] allowedSeaDrop`
+1. Deploy `src/ERC721ShibaDrop.sol` with constructor args `string name, string symbol, address[] allowedShibaDrop`
    1. e.g. `forge create --rpc-url ${RPC_URL} src/ERC721ShibaDrop.sol:ERC721ShibaDrop --constructor-args "TokenTest1" "TEST1" \[${SEADROP_ADDRESS}\] --private-key ${PK} --etherscan-api-key ${ETHERSCAN_API_KEY} --verify`
 1. Set the token max supply with `token.setMaxSupply()`
 1. Set the creator payout address with `token.updateCreatorPayoutAddress()`